Are Staff Gifts an Allowable Expense?

-What you might be wondering though, is whether or not gifts to employees fall under the allowable expense umbrella.
-Wanting to treat your staff from time to time is a lovely quality to have as an employer but a lot of business owners aren’t sure on where this leaves them standing in terms of tax implications.
+For some employers, the huge list of things you might want to claim could include gifts for employees.
+Wanting to treat your staff from time to time is a lovely quality to have as an employer, but a lot of business owners aren’t sure where this leaves them in terms of claiming the expense against tax.

 Do employee gifts count as an allowable expense?